Living Historian (PT)

 REPORTS TO: Coordinator of Living History Programs

-The New-York Historical Society seeks dynamic costumed educators to join the family programs team to lead Living History programs and assist with additional family programs.
-This work will usually take place on weekends and holidays.
+The New-York Historical Society seeks dynamic educators to join the family programs team to lead Living History programs and assist with additional family programs.
+This work will usually take place on weekends, school vacation weeks, and holidays.

 Living Historians primarily lead educational experiences for families in the Museum galleries while dressed in historical clothing.
 In addition to period garments, they use accessories, dialogue, and activities from the past to create impressions of individuals from certain periods in time.
-Impressions can portray specific and/or composite individuals and each Living Historian will have a profile of a set of impressions they portray.
+Impressions can be of specific and/or composite individuals and each Living Historian will have a variety of impressions they portray.
 Past impressions have included women suffragists (1910-1920), Harriet Tubman (1849-1865), and Pinkerton Detectives (Mid-19th Century).
 All impressions are assigned by the Living History Coordinator, who provides background material, Living History training, and ongoing support in the development of impressions.

 In addition to the above responsibilities, Living Historians will be expected to assist with additional family programs such as birthday parties, history holiday programming, and drop-in weekend activities, on an as needed basis.

 Candidates must hold a Bachelor’s Degree.
-Concentration in acting, museum or educational theatre, history, museum studies, art history, a specific field that supports one of the above impressions, or other related disciplines preferred.
+Concentration in acting, museum or educational theater, history, museum studies, art history, African American studies, or other related disciplines preferred.